 On September 28, 1978, 50 Hereford was purchased from Paula Koebbel by Miss Patricia L. Brown.

 The legal occupancy remained as a three-family dwelling.
-From 2003, it was assessed as a two-family dwelling.
-It remained assessed as a two-family dwelling in 2017.
+From 2003, it was assessed as a two-family dwelling, and continued to be assessed as such in 2020.